isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 ===========================

-Any special characters in the input field will cause the endpoint to fail. e.g. spacing in inout box
+Any special characters in the input field will cause the endpoint to fail. e.g. spacing in inout box.

 Please make sure to delete all fields not being used.
-Any leftover fields with text “string” or left blank will cause the endpoint to fail.

-Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g file paths
+Case barcode centric endpoints only pull TCGA and CCLE hg19 data details e.g file paths.

-Use sample centric endpoint to pull hg38 centric data details using the endpoints
+Use sample centric endpoint to pull hg38 centric data details using the endpoints.